catalyzeio/policies/source/sections/08-auditing_policy.md

 * Improper alteration or destruction of ePHI;
 * Out of date software and/or software known to have vulnerabilities.

 This policy applies to all Datica Add-on systems, including BaaS, that store, transmit, or process ePHI.
-This policy, and associated procedures, do not apply to PaaS Customers that do not choose Datica Logging Service.
+This policy, and associated procedures, do not apply to Platform Customers that do not have Datica Logging Service(s).

 ## 8.1 Applicable Standards